 - Take out the potatoes and put in the same bowl.

 - Chop the eggs and mix them with potatoes and celery.

 - Add all the ingredients of the sauce in another small bowl and mix well.

 - Pour the sauce on the eggs & potatoes and mix everything well.

-- Refrigerate for about 1 hour and serve.
+- Refrigerate for at least 1 hour and serve.